 Take an overnight cruise on Ha Long Bay to see the jade waters and vertical limestone islands and islets of the World Heritage Listed site.
 One of the iconic images of Vietnam, Ha Long Bay’s unique national park is made up of an archipelago of roughly 1900 islands in the Bay of Tonkin, near the Chinese border.
 Ha Long, meaning “Where the Dragon Descends to the Sea”, is the place to explore traditional floating fishing villages and limestone features such as Sung Sot “Surprise” Cave.

 At the foothills of the Annamese Cordillera mountain range, just inland from the South China Sea, stands Hue.
-Though like me, you may have never heard of Hue before planning your Vietnam travel, I can tell you it is a must-visit.
-Hue was once the seat of power in the time of the Nguyen dynasty’s rule over Vietnam from the mid-16th to mid-20th century.
+Though like me, you’d probably never heard of Hue before planning this trip, I can tell you it is one of the most interesting places to visit in Vietnam.
+Hue was once the seat of power in the time of the Nguyen dynasty’s rule over Vietnam from the mid-16th to the mid-20th century.
 A great legacy of that time is the Imperial Citadel, the remains of an impressive walled palace complex, now a UNESCO World Heritage Site.
 Other significant sights in the area include the elaborate tombs of various Emperors, Thien Mu Pagoda and Dong Ba Market.

-Hoi An is a former trading port where among others, Chinese, Japanese, Dutch, Portuguese, Spanish, Indian, French and British ships stopped to buy products.
+Another place to visit in Vietnam is Hoi An – a former trading port where among others, Chinese, Japanese, Dutch, Portuguese, Spanish, Indian, French and British ships stopped to buy products.
 Hoi An, nicknamed “Lantern City”, was known for quality textiles as well as paper, porcelain, tea, sugar, nuts, pepper, mother-of-pearl and Chinese medicines.
 The UNESCO listed Old Town streets showcase the diverse influences of traders visiting the region with Indochine shophouses, a Japanese Bridge and the ornate Chinese assembly halls.
-Though some come for the nearby beach resorts, you’ll gain more cultural insight with a walking tour of the Old Town, cycling the rice paddies and taking cooking class.
+Though some come for the nearby beach resorts, you’ll gain more cultural insight with a walking tour of the Old Town, cycling the rice paddies and taking a cooking class.